Skip to main content

 Minimum off-the-job training hours = 296 training hours

-• Knowledge component of - Level 4 Certificate in Food Manufacturing Excellence = 73 hours
+• Knowledge component of - Level 4 Diploma in Food Manufacturing Excellence = 73 hours

 • Essential Skills Wales and off- the- job mentoring hours = 223 hours